-Adtech ecosystem is known for it’s hard to understand jargons and processes.
-Real-time bidding (also called as RTB) is no exception.
-It changed the way publishers and advertisers trade their ad impressions, once and for all.
+The AdTech ecosystem is known for its hard-to-understand jargon and processes.
+Real-time bidding (RTB) is no exception.
+It has changed the way publishers and advertisers trade their ad impressions once and for all.

-Imagine a situation where a user opens up a site to read content, a display ad of the relevant product/service shows up.
-Wondering, how the website knows that the user is interested in the specific product/service?
+Imagine a situation where a user opens up a site to read content, and an ad for a relevant product/service shows up.
+Wondering how the website knows that the user is interested in the specific product/service?

 Well, that’s the result of Real-time bidding (RTB).